voxel51/fiftyone/docs/source/teams/teams_plugins.rst

 Upgrading a plugin
 __________________

-Admins can upgrade plugins at any time through the Teams UI or Management SDK.
+Admins can upgrade plugins at any time through the Enterprise UI or Management SDK.

-Teams UI
+Enterprise UI
 --------

 To upgrade a plugin, click the plugin's dropdown and select "Upgrade plugin".